 What’s on your bucket list?
 Traveling to all seven continents and running the Antarctica marathon

-Matt Wolcott, Senior Vice President, Resource Development and Marketing
+Matt Wolcott, Senior Vice President, Resource Development and Governance

-Matt has been in the non-profit sector specializing in resource development for over a decade.
-The common thread throughout his non-profit career is a focus on education.
-He has led annual and capital campaigns for a wide variety of organizations including an international organization in Guatemala, an independent school in New Hampshire, and a national youth conservation organization now based in Washington D.C..
-Earlier in his career, Matt was involved in marketing and communications for a global Fortune 1000 company outside Boston.
+Matt has been in the non-profit sector specializing in fundraising and development for over a decade.
+The common thread across his non-profit career centers on education.
+He has led annual and capital campaigns for a wide variety of organizations including an international school in Guatemala, an independent school in New Hampshire, and a national youth conservation organization based in Washington D.C..
+Earlier in his career, Matt was involved in marketing communications for a global Fortune 1000 tech company near Boston.

-Matt is active as a volunteer with the Rotary Club of Portland, Boy Scouts of America, Safe Passage, and serves as a lay leader with his church.
+Matt is active as a volunteer with Rotary, Boy Scouts of America, local youth sports, and serves as a lay leader with his church.
 He is a graduate of Plymouth State University.
-Matt resides in Falmouth with his wife, Leah and their three young children.
+Matt resides in New Hampshire with his wife, Leah, and their four children.

 What’s your favorite work moment so far?
-Witnessing the genuine care and sense of responsibility that our community leaders demonstrate is both inspiring and gives me great hope for the next generation of leaders behind them.
+Witnessing the genuine care and sense of responsibility from influential community leaders is both inspiring and gives me great hope for the next generation of leaders behind them.

 How do you take your coffee?
-Little bit of soy milk, no sweetener.
+Little bit of soy, no sweetener.

 What’s your favorite book?
-"Catcher in the Rye", "The Bible", "Into Thin Air"
+"All the Light We Cannot See", "The Bible", "Into Thin Air"